-APPENDIX I: LETTINGS INFORMATION FOR OXFORD FROM 1/4/14 TO 31/3/17
+Appendix I: Lettings Information For Oxford From 1/4/23 To 31/3/25

-The tables below show a breakdown of the type and size of social housing properties owned by the Council and Registered Providers of social housing in Oxford that have become available to let during the last 3 years.
+Below is a breakdown of the type and size of social housing properties owned by the Council and Registered Providers of social housing in Oxford that have become available to let during the last 2 years.
 Due to the acute shortage of social housing becoming available in Oxford most households approaching the Council for housing assistance are unlikely to be made an offer of housing.
 Even households in high housing need may have to wait many years before they are made an offer of housing.